The open API for wallet to wallet payments

 For the purposes of this specification, a digital wallet is any Internet connected system that acts as an agent of a person or business that is capable of sending and receiving payments from or to that person or business.

-The goal of Open Payments is to define a standard API and protocol for access to an account so that applications can connect to their user's financial accounts and integrate payments into their feature set.
+The goal of Open Payments is to define a standard API and protocol for access to a digital wallet so that applications can connect to their user's financial accounts and integrate payments into their feature set.

-By defining an open standard it should be possible for an application to connect to any ASPSP that implements the standard without requiring custom integrations or aggregators.
+By defining an open standard it should be possible for an application to connect to any wallet that implements the standard without requiring custom integrations or aggregators.

-Using fine grained access grants, account holders can have very specific control over the permissions they grant to applications that connect to their account.
-This enables powerful use cases such as third-party payment initiation and delegated authorisation without compromising the security of the underlying account.
+Using fine grained access grants, wallet owners can have very specific control over the permissions they grant to applications that connect to their wallet.
+This enables powerful use cases such as third-party payment initiation and delegated authorisation without compromising the security of the underlying accounts and payment instruments.

-Every account that is accessible via Open Payments APIs is identified by one or more URLs.
-These URLs not only identify the account but also provide the entry point for the API.
+Every wallet that is accessible via Open Payments APIs is identified by one or more URLs.
+These URLs not only identify the wallet but also provide the entry point for the API.

 URLs that are Open Payments service endpoints are called Payment Pointers and are described in more detail later in this guide.

-The ability to execute account-to-account transfers between account providers that implement the Open Payments API is predicated on the availability of a common payment rail between the providers that supports real-time payments.
+The ability to execute payments between wallets that implement the Open Payments API is predicated on the availability of a common payment rail between the wallets.